Bishop and Knight Checkmate

 • Because the king moves faster on squares matching the bishop - The king moves at the same speed on all squares.
 The correct corner matters because the bishop needs to control the escape diagonal near the corner for the checkmate to work.

 • Because it is a rule of chess that you must use the matching corner - There is no such rule.
-The reason is geometric: the checkmate pattern only works when the bishop can control the diagonal near the corner, which requires the corner to be on the bishop's colour.
+The reason is geometric: the checkmate pattern only works when the bishop can control the diagonal near the corner, which requires the corner to be on the bishop's color.

-Professor Archer - A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
+Written and fact-checked by the Old School Chess editorial team, and taught in the voice of Professor Archer, our teaching character.
+A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
 Developed with research and AI.
 Human-reviewed.